ThandoK03/se-assignment-1-setting-up-your-developer-environment-ThandoK03/README.md

 https://github.com/ThandoK03/Development-.git

 **Challenges:**
 I did not experience any because mostly was done in class.
-Only had a problem with installing windows
+Only had a problem with installing windows.

 #Deliverables: